 - 35% provide access to social media at work

 - 55% of employers provide readily available tools for employees to use on social media

 - Employees with the most extensive online networks are 7% more productive than their colleagues.

 - Employees of socially engaged companies are 20% more likely to stay at the organization.

 What are the benefits of employee advocacy on social media?

 - Content shared by employees receives 8x more engagement than that shared by official brand channels

-- Brand messages reach 561% further when shared by employees, than by official brand channels
+- Brand messages reach 561% further when shared by employees, then by official brand channels

-- 90% of consumers said that they trust social media and word-of-mouth recommendations by friend and family more than other advertising.
+- 90% of consumers said that they trust social media and word-of-mouth recommendations by friends and family more than other advertising.